 2. Make sure they’re a positive influence

-The dodgy uncle with the gambling addiction and penchant for hookers is probably not going to work out well if this who you want as a role model for your son.
+The dodgy uncle with the gambling addiction and penchant for hookers is probably not going to work out well, if this who you want as a role model for your child.
 Think about your candidates carefully, do you consider them a good, kind person?
 Do you respect them?
 Would they be a positive influence on your child?
 Often it’s nice to also think about what they could bring to your child’s life that you might be lacking – e.g. musical interests and abilities, intellectual wisdom or worldly cultural experience.

 3. Don’t choose for the wrong reasons